anfindsen/CorrelationEqCausation/docs/data.markdown

 ---

 ### **Data merging**
-For the following analysis we used the CMU dataset containing tables of movies and of characters.
+For analysis we use the CMU dataset containing tables of movies and of characters.
 The movies and characters have a one-to-many relationship allowing us to connect them.
 Furthermore, the character table contains a column specifying the actor playing the character.
 This dataset is supplemented with IMDb dataset to find the ratings for the movies and an dataset containing Oscar nomination.

 Further we introduce three augmented features: Number of movies starred in, average rating of previous movies, and average box office revenue of previous movies.